Josde/Josde.github.io/content/posts/things-not-to-do-on-wii.md

 - A SD card, at least bigger than 1 GB but higher is recommended.
 SDXC is not compatible.
 - An USB keyboard.
-- As a recommendation, an USB stick that you don't mind not using for a while.
+- As a recommendation, an USB stick that you don't mind not using for a while to use it as a swap device.
+Alternatively, create a swap partition on your SD (slower)

 ## Homebrew
 Okay, first things first: Homebrew is, basically, **the only thing in this list that I recommend**.